 Related: Vivoo pH Box

-In order to understand what your pH levels are telling you, you need to know the very basics of normal and acidic pH levels.
-Here are some facts you should know:
+To understand what your urine pH levels are telling you, you need to know the basics of normal and acidic/alkaline pH levels.
+Here’s the rundown:

 Normal urine ph range

 A neutral pH is 7.0, and most people’s urine pH level is around 6.0.
-However, if your urine pH is slightly below or above, you shouldn’t be concerned.
+However, if your urine pH is slightly below or above the optimal range, there is no need to be concerned.

 Abnormal pH value in urine